 In many cases, marijuana is smoked in the form of hand-rolled cigarettes (joints), in pipes or water pipes (bongs), in bowls, or in blunts-emptied cigars that have been partly or completely refilled with marijuana.
-Smoked marijuana, in any form, can harm lung tissues and cause scarring and damage to small blood vessels.
+Smoked marijuana, in any form, can harm lung tissues and cause scarring and damage This information is from the Centers for Disease Control and Prevention's marijuana use fact sheet at cdc.gov/cannabis/data-rese arch/facts-stats/index.html to small blood vessels.
 Smoke from marijuana contains many of the same toxins, irritants, and carcinogens as tobacco smoke.
 Smoking marijuana can also lead to a greater risk of bronchitis, cough, and phlegm production.
 These symptoms generally improve when marijuana smokers quit.